Part I

 Your vessel will become your sanctuary in dissolution, laboratory in emergence, and anchor in transformation.
 The Dragon awaits your practice, not your perfection.

 Studying the ocean is not diving into its depths.
-To know the pulse, to feel the pulse, to become the pulse—each step a dance within a dance.
-Understanding the rhythm and living it are two distinctly different worlds.
+To know the pulse, to feel the pulse, to become the pulse—each is a dance within a dance.
+You now stand at this very threshold, where knowledge must become lived experience, where philosophy is forged into embodied wisdom.

 The Dragon spreads its wings across both inner and outer worlds.
-Will you soar with it into the Firmament’s depths?

 Part II begins with your next breath.